NLeSC/xtas/doc/index.rst

 ========================================

-This is the manual for xtas, a distributed text analysis package based on Celery and Elasticsearch.
+This is the manual for xtas, a distributed text analysis package based on Celery.

 xtas provides NLP functionality such as named-entity recognition, parsing, document clustering and topic models, through Python (synchronous/asynchronous) and REST APIs.
+It ties in with Elasticsearch, so you can store enriched documents and query for named entities or other semantic information.

 .. raw:: html